Producer Rights Denmark (PRD)

 10.9 The board can draw up conflict management rules.

-10.10 The board appoints three additional board members and up to two observers.
-For example, organisations representing foreign producers’ organisations with which the Organisation has a contract of representation can be appointed.
+10.10 The board can appoint up to three additional board members and up to two observers.
+The appointment of such board members and observers is made for one-year terms.
+For example, representatives of organisations representing foreign producers’ organisations with which the Organisation has a contract of representation can be appointed.
 When appointing such organisations, the board may take into consideration a wish to reflect the number of right holders represented by an organisation and/or to obtain a broad representation of various groups of right holders, including categories of right holders, which otherwise are not represented in the board.

 10.12 Board meetings must be convened no less than 14 days before they are to be held.
 However, in extraordinary circumstances, board meetings can be convened by telephone at seven days’ notice.

 10.13 The board forms a quorum when no less than half its members are in attendance.
-Representation requires personal attendance or the issue of a written proxy to another board member.
+Representation requires personal attendance or the issue of a written proxy to another board member attending the meeting.
 Decisions by the board are adopted by a simple majority of votes, subject, however, to article 10.5.
 In the event of a tie, the chairman has a casting vote.

-10.14 The board may determine a remuneration for the work of its members, but such remuneration will not be valid unless approved by the general meeting.
+10.14 The board may determine a remuneration for the work of its members, which is subject to approval by the general meeting.

 10.15 Minutes of board meetings must be taken and distributed to the board members.